EU countries risk sanctions over air traffic control

 The Commission can force member states to follow EU law through a procedure known as infringement, which begins with a formal demand and can escalate into EU court action and fines.

-According to the EU's executive, the European Commission, the patchwork control of Europe's airspace leads to more than 5 billion euros ($6.5 billion) in extra costs per year that gets passed on to passengers.
+According to the EU's executive, the European Commission, the patchwork control of Europe's airspace leads to more than 5 billion euros (4 billion pounds) in extra costs per year that gets passed on to passengers.

 Air traffic control costs make up 6-12 percent of the cost of an airline ticket.